3ndrius/Favourite-Meals/README.md

 # REACT_MEAL_APP
-APP using external api to find meals and displayed it.
+APP using external API to find meals and display them.
 User can filter and sort data by ingredient tags.
-Then save specific meal to favourites.
+Then save the specific meal to your favorites.

 ## FUNCTIONALITY